 Choosing which compression socks to use should be done with care.
 In our internet age, it is easy to do searches for ‘compression socks’ and at the top of the list comes a selection of compression socks to buy from the most popular retailer in the online purchasing business, not necessarily the suppliers of the best products available.
 Also, you need to be mindful that, even where the company managing the online platform is registered as the seller of the products, there still is not any guaranteed stringent quality assurance checks of their products that might be applied by most well respected brick and mortar clothing retailers.

+Look at the compression pressure, which is measured using the same metric as blood pressure.
 When buying compression socks, the harsh reality is that cheap is not option.
 Always check for the compression strength of the socks you buy :

 - 8-15mmHg – mild compression